 If he lived in the 21st century, a man like Casanova would, without a doubt, get canceled from public life and/or incarcerated for a long time, but in his time he gained access into the highest levels of European society and also into the bedrooms of numerous beautiful women.

 Although, Casanova would undoubtedly be labeled and diagnosed all kinds of things in present day and by today’s standards, there’s one characterization that indisputably describes him – he was a sexual addict and his story reads both as a journal of an addict and a rare historical document.
 His resourcefulness in getting what he craves is fascinating and his descriptions of his sexual adventures are both funny and sexy.
 If you can get past the moral standards of our time and like historical reads, don’t skip this one.

 Muhammad ibn Muhammad al-Nefzawi: The Perfumed Garden of Sensual Delight

-The Islamic world is not usually thought of as a place that produced great erotic literature, but in reality, during what is known as the Islamic Golden Age, the muslim civilization was going through a real renaissance period of unmatched opennes.
+The Islamic world is not usually thought of as a place that produced great erotic literature, but in reality, during what is known as the Islamic Golden Age, the Muslim civilization was going through a real renaissance period of unmatched opennes.

-Among the literature that flourished in that productive time is some well-known erotica, like stories of the famous collection Arabian Nights, but also a real sexual self-help manual called The Perfumed Garden of Sensual Delight, written in the 15th century by a man often referred to just as Nefzawi.
+Among the literature that flourished in that productive time is some well-known erotica, like the stories of the famous collection Arabian Nights, but also a real sexual self-help manual called The Perfumed Garden of Sensual Delight, written in the 15th century by a man often referred to just as Nefzawi.